Brief: In this article, we list some of the best email clients for Linux desktop.

 - Contacts Management: Includes an address book that can store detailed information about your contacts.
 And, includes CardDAV address book support.

 - Activity Manager: Recorded interactions between the email provider and Thunderbird.

 - Smart Folder: Combined email folders for multiple accounts.

 - Privacy & Security: Robust privacy options and phishing protection.

 - Search & Filter: Efficient search and quick filter tools for your emails as well as the web.

-- Junk Mail Filter: Thunderbird has its own spam filter.
+- Junk Mail Filter: Thunderbird has its spam filter.

 - Large File Management: Upload large attachments to outside storage providers without leaving Thunderbird.

 - Customization: Thunderbird supports skins for changing the look & feel.
-Also, there are add-ons for extending Thunderbird features.
+Furthermore, there are add-ons for extending Thunderbird features.

 - Contacts Management: Built-in address book for contacts management.